-While I slowly “baked” on the marble slab and wondered how long it would take to become well done – suddenly the attendant came back to save me.
+As I slowly “baked” on the marble slab and wondered how long it would take to become well done – the attendant magically came back to save me.
 She led me into an adjoining room with an extremely hot sauna where I remained for another 15 looooooong minutes.
 If the marble slab seemed hot – yikes for the sauna!!!
-I tried to relax but just as I was about to wimp out and escape the sauna, the attendant came back, handed me a cool bottle of water, and led me to the “scrubbing” room.
+I tried to relax, but just as I was about to wimp out and escape the sauna, the attendant came back, handed me a cool bottle of water, and led me to the “scrubbing” room.

 Soaking and Scrubbing

-The soaking, scrubbing, and washing part of the process took place in a small room off the göbek taşı next to an ornate water basin.
-The attendant soaked my body with soap and warm water and while slippery and wet I received a “peeling” with a rough cloth mitt (kese) used to scrub and exfoliate the skin.
-A finer mitt was used for the face and neck.
+The soaking, scrubbing, and washing part of the Turkish Bath process took place in a small room off the göbek taşı next to an ornate water basin.
+The attendant soaked my body with soap and warm water.
+While slippery and wet, I received a “peeling” with a rough cloth mitt (kese) used to scrub and exfoliate the skin.
+A finer, less abrasive mitt was used for the face and neck.